mcsimenc/GenomicsScripts/README.md

 # Genomics scripts
 Python scripts for manipulating various genomics-related file formats. \
-Some definitions are included in multiple files so they are as standalone as possible.
+Some definitions are included in multiple scripts so they are as standalone as possible.

 ### BED format scripts